 This funding campaign has three main objectives:

 - Allow the developers to hire new talent to work on Nitrux full-time.
 At the moment, we're a team of 6 people working full-time on the distribution and its projects.
-To achieve our goals within a reasonable timeframe we need to eventually add more people to the development team.
+To achieve our goals within a reasonable timeframe, we need to add more people to the development team eventually.

 What we are working on.

 Nitrux is an operating system based on Linux.
 Nitrux works without any need for a traditional installation.
 The operating system as a whole resides in a single file and directory on your device, making it easier to organize with your other data.
 We provide an operating system already preconfigured for the most common tasks, included is a web browser, an office suite, various utilities including a text editor, a file manager, a calculator, music player, video player, and drivers for better hardware support, etc.

 Nitrux takes the Ubuntu sources and brings it to a whole new level.
 We have built Nitrux with the goal of not depending on the Debian package manager (dpkg) or its extended set of tools APT (Advanced Packaging Tool) to manage the operating system.
 In fact, APT is not part of Nitrux anymore.

 Nitrux focuses on the use of the AppImage format as the primary method of software distribution for the operating system.

 A free and modular front-end framework for developing fast and compelling user experiences.

 A set of templated controls and tools based on QQC2 and Kirigami shared among the Maui set of applications.
 MauiKit helps to quickly build UIs that follow the Maui HIG and bring ready to go tools for different platforms, such as Android and Linux.

 - Cross-platform.
 Components ready to easily use and that work on Android and Linux.

 - Convergent.
 Easily create applications that work in mobile devices and desktop computers.

 - Built with Kirigami.
-MauiKit is built using KDE Kirigami framework and Qt Quick Controls 2.
+MauiKit is built using the KDE Kirigami framework and Qt Quick Controls 2.

 A new horizon for Linux distributions.